rra/pam-krb5/README.md

 to a bug in Heimdal with reauthenticating immediately after a library-mediated password change of an expired password.
 This is fixed in later releases of Heimdal.

+To run the full test suite, Perl 5.8 or later is required.
+The following additional Perl modules will be used if present:

+* Test::Pod
+* Test::Spelling

+All are available on CPAN.
+Those tests will be skipped if the modules are not available.

 ## Configuring